-Exceptions to this policy are made for students who: (1) live at home within a 100-mile radius with their parent(s), legal guardian, or grandparents; (2) are married; (3) are a single parent with children living with them; (4) are veterans and have spent at least twelve months on active duty; or (5) are 21 years of age or older by the first class day of the fall semester.
-Permission to live outside a residence hall must be obtained from the Director of Residential Living prior to the start of class in any semester or summer term for which the exemption is sought.
+Exemptions to this policy are made for students who: (1) live at home within a 100-mile radius with their parent(s), legal guardian, or grandparents; (2) are married; (3) are a single parent with children living with them; (4) are veterans and have spent at least twelve months on active duty; or (5) are 21 years of age or older by the first class day of the fall semester.
+Permission to live outside of a residence hall for those who are not exempt must be obtained from the Director of Residential Living prior to the start of class in any semester or summer term for which the exemption is sought.
 Proper documentation must be presented.
 All students living in a residence hall are required to be on one of the University meal plans.